 Laurie Meszaros Dearolf works with program hosts, corporate sponsors and Perry Initiative staff to provide quality programs to all of our locations.
 Laurie earned a BSEng in Biosystems and Agricultural engineering from University of Kentucky and a PhD in Bioengineering from University of Pittsburgh.
 She began working for the Perry Initiative in 2013 after completing a postdoctoral fellowship at University of Pittsburgh where she studied heterotopic ossification (a really interesting orthopaedic problem where bone grows where it is not supposed to grow!).
-Laurie is interested in informal science education and tissue engineering, and she is a member of the board of directors of Science Tots, an early childhood STEM organization.
+Laurie is interested in informal science education and tissue engineering.

 Jenni Buckley, PhD

 Dr. Buckley is an Assistant Professor of Mechanical Engineering at University of Delaware.
 She received her Bachelor’s of Engineering (2001) in Mechanical Engineering from the University of Delaware, and her MS (2004) and PhD (2006) in Mechanical Engineering from the University of California, Berkeley, where she worked on computational and experimental methods in spinal biomechanics.
 Since 2006, her research efforts have focused on the development and mechanical evaluation of medical and rehabilitation devices, particularly orthopaedic, neurosurgical, and pediatric devices.
 She teaches courses in design, biomechanics, and mechanics at University of Delaware and is heavily involved in K12 engineering education efforts at the local, state, and national levels.